 With the start of college football season just weeks away, now is as good a time as any to unveil our preseason position rankings.

-Today, we rank the front seven.
+Today, we rank secondaries.

 1. Florida State: The only question about Derwin James might be if he even falls under the limitations of the term "secondary," given his defensive versatility.
 Add in seasoned guys like Nate Andrews and Marquez White and you’ve got the best group of defensive backs in the ACC.

 2. Louisville: Josh Harvey-Clemons leads a unit that brings back plenty of starting experience from a year ago, when the Cards tied for the ACC lead with 17 interceptions.
 Don’t sleep on junior college transfer Ronald Walker.

 3. Boston College: The ACC’s best passing defense from 2015 brings back three starters, led by Isaac Yiadom and Will Harris.
 With a new coordinator and position coach, can the unit pick up where it left off?